Toglefritz/Launchpad/README.md

 ## Android (Google Play Store Open Beta)

 1. Join the Beta Program:
- - Access the Launchpad app’s Google Play Store page via the following link: [LINK PENDING GOOGLE APPROVAL](https://github.com/Toglefritz/Launchpad).
+ - Access the Launchpad app’s Google Play Store page via the following link: [https://play.google.com/store/apps/details?id=com.splendidendeavors.launchpad.launchpad_app](https://play.google.com/store/apps/details?id=com.splendidendeavors.launchpad.launchpad_app).
  - Scroll down to the “Join the beta” section and opt-in to the beta testing program.
 2. Install the Beta App:
  - After joining the beta program, the Launchpad app will be available for installation as an update if you already have it installed, or as a new install.